Adishchevo

 Adishchevo (Адищево) is a rural locality (a village) in Dobryansky District, Perm Krai, Russia.
 The population was 4 as of 2010.
-There are 15 streets.
+The area has a total of 15 streets within its boundaries.

 Geography

 Adishchevo is located 45 km south of Dobryanka (the district's administrative centre) by road.
 Palniki is the nearest rural locality.
+Its postal code is 618719.
+The timezone for the location is Yekaterinburg Standard Time.